-We hung out with some British eco-warriors as they shut down a Manchester power station.
+We hung out with some eco-warriors as they shut down a Manchester power station.

-So why did I find myself shivering in the sub-zero temperatures of suburban Manchester on Saturday morning, joining some eco-warriors from Reclaim the Power on their first action of 2016?
-I was tagging along with activists planning to shut down the building of the new Carrington power station , a gas-fueled plant being built by Carlton Power that should be up and running by the end of the year—one of 14 new gas-powered stations planned in the UK.
+So why did I find myself shivering in the sub-zero temperatures of suburban Manchester on Saturday morning, joining some eco-warriors from Reclaim The Power on their first action of 2016?
+I was tagging along with activists planning to shut down the building of the new Carrington power station, a gas-fuelled plant being built by Carlton Power that should be up and running by the end of the year –one of 14 new gas-powered stations planned in the UK.

 While COP21 may have failed to achieve much in the conference halls, it did bring people together on the streets.
 "For us, Paris let us come together, and remind each other there are networks around the world committed to stopping climate change, but it was never going to be a place that changed the world," said Liz.

 So Paris was a flop.
 Back in London, during the first few weeks of 2016, the government has forged ahead with slashing solar subsidies, putting 20,000 solar jobs are at risk.
 Then there's the leaked letter from the energy secretary, Amber Rudd, that outlines how we're already failing to meet out legally binding EU renewables targets for 2020.
 We've also just had the green light for fracking under British national parks, and seen the Tories axe a carbon capture and storage (CCS) project promised in their 2015 manifesto.
 The Government has even failed, on all counts, to achieve its own self-set targets for the reduction of carbon emissions, domestic flights, and water usage.
 It doesn't bode well.

 Liz and the other activists taking part in the stunt now see the battleground at the sites of extraction, or, as she put it, "in the places where communities are getting trashed".